 You’ll need a hiking backpack to have pockets in the right sizes and places so everything can be well organised.
 If you can also have some pockets to stow a few smaller items without a need to remove the pack that is also useful.

 Great accessibility features include side panel access, top lid designs, J-shaped openings and more.
-One of the best innovations in hiking backpacks is the inclusion of a pocket that’s built inside the hip belt, so it’s perfect for your mobile phone, a small camera or snacks.
+One of the best innovations in backpacks is the inclusion of a pocket that’s built inside the hip belt, so it’s perfect for your mobile phone, a small camera or snacks.

 Pack Size and Weight